Joint Special Operations Command

-The Joint Special Operations Command (JSOC) is a joint component command of the United States Special Operations Command (USSOCOM) and is charged with studying special operations requirements and techniques to ensure interoperability and equipment standardization; to plan and conduct special operations exercises and training; to develop joint special operations tactics; and to execute special operations missions worldwide.
+The Joint Special Operations Command (JSOC) is a joint component command of the United States Special Operations Command (USSOCOM) and is charged with studying special operations requirements and techniques to ensure interoperability and equipment standardization, to plan and conduct special operations exercises and training, to develop joint special operations tactics, and to execute special operations missions worldwide.
 It was established in 1980 on recommendation of Colonel Charlie Beckwith, in the aftermath of the failure of Operation Eagle Claw.
 It is headquartered at Pope Field (Fort Bragg, North Carolina).

 Overview

 The JSOC is the "joint headquarters designed to study special operations requirements and techniques; ensure interoperability and equipment standardization; plan and conduct joint special operations exercises and training; develop joint special operations tactics."
 For this task, the Joint Communications Unit is tasked to ensure compatibility of communications systems and standard operating procedures of the different special operations units.

 Special Mission Units

 The Joint Special Operations Command also oversees the Special Mission Units of U.S. Special Operations Command.
-These are elite special operations forces units that perform highly classified activities.
-So far, only four SMUs have been publicly disclosed:
+These are elite special operations forces units that conduct highly classified and complex operations.
+So far, the following four JSOC units are known, each has an internal task force color code: